 - A ct

 The OODAloop is the cycle observe–orient–decide–act, developed by military strategist and United States Air Force Colonel John Boyd.
-Decisions are going to have to made after all so decisiveness after a full assessment of the situation is the mark of leadership.
+Decisions are going to made after decisiveness after a full assessment of the situation is the mark of leadership.

-Just as the 2004 hurricane provided a warning of the 2016 Katrina hurricane that devastated New Orleans, SARS of 2003, H5N1 2004, Ebola 2013, and MERS of 2016 all provided warning of the current Covid-19 crisis.
-The Covid-19 crisis is potentially not as bad as it can get – Tim Harford asks us to imagine a pathogen with the toxicity of Ebola that targets the young.
-The legal industry that survives this present crisis will need to change and also be future-proofed for the next global crisis.
+Just as the 2004 hurricane provided a warning of the 2016 Katrina hurricane that devastated New Orleans.
+SARS of 2003, H5N1 2004, Ebola 2013, and MERS of 2016 all provided warning of the current Covid-19 crisis.
+The Covid-19 crisis is potentially not as bad as it can get.
+Tim Harford asks us to imagine a pathogen with the toxicity of Ebola that targets the young.
+The legal industry survives present crisis will need to change and also be future-proof for the next global crisis.